This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 One of the main reasons that you should stay overnight in Matera, is to experience staying the night in a cave.
 This is easily one of the top attractions here and we really enjoyed our overnight stay.

 You can find a mix of luxury hotels with each room located inside a cave.
+Click here to check out some of the best cave hotels in Matera.
 However, if you are looking for a more budget-friendly stay, then you can still enjoy this experience.
-There are several Airbnbs offering a stay in a cave for a quarter of the price, and they are just as beautiful.
+There are also several Airbnbs offering a stay in a cave for a quarter of the price, and they are just as beautiful.
 We stayed in one of these Airbnbs, and it was one of our most special stays!

 8. Casa Grotta nei Sassi di Matera